oceanmodeling/ufs-coastal-app/containers/slurm/README.md

 The Slurm container is a self consistent [Docker](https://www.docker.com) container that allows to use/practice Slurm commands under Ubuntu 22.04.

-To build and run the conatiner, docker commands need to be available.
+To build and run the container, docker commands need to be available.
 [Docker Desktop](https://www.docker.com/products/docker-desktop/) can be used for this purpose.

 The container can be built using following commands,